matrix-org/synapse/docs/postgres.md

   host    synapse     synapse_user    ::1/128     trust
   ```

-Note that line order matters in `pg_hba.conf`, so make sure that the line you
+Note that line order matters in `pg_hba.conf`, so make sure that if you do add a
-add is inserted before:
+new line, it is inserted before:

 ```
 host    all         all             ::1/128     ident